Circulating zinc levels and cardiometabolic risk-related variables in adults

 Abstract

 Introduction.
-Altered serum zinc levels, lower and higher in respect to healthy controls, have been observed in people affected by non-communicable chronic diseases.
+Altered serum zinc levels, lower and higher than values in healthy controls, have been observed in individuals affected by non-communicable chronic diseases.
 However, to date, studies describing potential determinants of zinc levels in general populations free of chronic diseases appear to be limited.

 Objective.
-To evaluate whether nutrient intake, biochemical and clinical measures, lifestyle and family history of cardio-metabolic diseases were independently associated with zinc levels in apparently healthy individuals.
+To evaluate whether nutrient intake, biochemical and clinical measures, lifestyle, and family history of cardio-metabolic diseases are independently associated with zinc levels in apparently healthy individuals.

 Materials and methods.
-Two-hundred-thirty-nine healthy subjects were evaluated.
-Serum zinc was measured by Flame Atomic Absorption Spectrometry and the rest of biochemical marker by enzymatic-colorimetric methods.
-Standard techniques were used to measure waist circumference, height and weight.
-Body fat was estimated by impedanciometry and blood pressure by digital sphygmomanometers.
-A survey was applied to record personal and familial history of non-communicable chronic disease (NCCD), and nutrient intake was estimated by using the 24-h recall method.
+We evaluated 239 healthy subjects.
+Serum zinc was measured via flame atomic absorption spectrometry, and the remaining biochemical markers were assessed using enzymatic colorimetric methods.
+Standard techniques were employed to quantify waist circumference, height, and weight.
+Body fat was measured via bioimpedance, and blood pressure was measured using digital sphygmomanometers.
+We applied a survey to record the personal and family history of non-communicable chronic diseases, and nutrient intake was estimated using the 24-hour recall method.

 Conclusions.
-Variables related to cardiometabolic risk such as plasma triglycerides levels and total fat intake were associated with serum zinc levels in individuals without diagnostic of chronic or infectious/inflammatory diseases.
-Further studies are required to confirm our findings as well as evaluation of possible mechanisms for these relationships.
+Variables related to cardiometabolic risk, such as plasma triglyceride levels and total fat intake, were associated with serum zinc levels in individuals without a diagnosis of chronic or infectious/inflammatory diseases.
+Further studies are required to confirm our findings and to evaluate possible biological mechanisms for these relationships.

 Downloads